RockefellerArchiveCenter/bits_and_bytes/_posts/2020-04-28-archivesspace-cleanup-dates.md

 ## Finding A Solution
 I began doing some research on a few date parsing tools because manually editing hundreds of thousands of archival objects was off the table.
 Some of the options we considered were [DateUtil python module](https://dateutil.readthedocs.io/en/stable/), [OpenRefine](https://icantiemyownshoes.wordpress.com/2014/04/24/clean-up-dates-and-openrefine/), [Timewalk plug-in](https://github.com/alexduryee/timewalk), and the [Timetwister gem](https://github.com/alexduryee/timetwister).
 We were looking for something that would do a lot of the heavy lifting, with minimal manual clean-up required.

-We wanted was a tool that would:
+We wanted a tool that would:
 - Be relatively simple to use and install
 - Be able to parse different date formats (other than YYYY/MM/DD)
 - Give us high confidence in the data we are changing